 Nothing like a good slurpy seasoned vegetable noodle dish when you need it.
 But I was shocked to find out that my vegetable Lo-Mein wasn’t vegan at all!

 That’s right!
 Lo-Mein noodles contain eggs.
 Boo:( When I looked closely at my old recipe I also discovered oyster sauce.
 As in oysters?
 Yep!
 This article from Bon Appetite explains all about oyster sauce and what you can substitute.
-Luckily, I had a few of the subs on hand and decided to go with my favorite salty/sweet Hoisin sauce.
+Luckily, I had a few of the substitutions on hand and decided to go with my favorite salty/sweet Hoisin sauce.
 Yum!

 Pin now to save for later: